From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit

 \subsection{Degenerations induced by a divisor and applications to geodesic rays}

-Note that in the case of a Kähler class and when $\theta$ is positive, i.e. $\theta$ is Kähler form, it follows immediately from the definition that $u_{\theta}=0$ and in this case the convergence in Theorem \ref{thm:main thm khler case intro} holds in the $\mathcal{C}^{\infty}-$sense, as is well-known (see section \ref{sub:The-case-when theta is pos}).
-However, as shown in \cite{r-w3,r-w1} in the integral case $[\omega]=c_{1\text{ }}(L),$ a non-trivial variant of the previous envelopes naturally appear in the geometric context of\emph{ test configurations} for the polarized manifold $(X,L),$ i.e. $\C^{*}-$equivariant deformations of $(X,L)$ and they can be used to construct \emph{geodesic rays} in the space of all Kähler metrics in $[\omega].$ Such test configurations were introduced by Donaldson in his algebro-geometric definition of K-stability of a polarized manifold $(X,L),$ which according to the the Yau-Tian-Donaldson is equivalent to the existence of a Kähler metric in the class $c_{1}(L)$ with constant scalar curvature.
-Briefly, K-stability of $(X,L)$ amounts to the negativity of the so called Donaldson-Futaki invariant for all test configurations, which in turn is closely related to the large time asymptotics of Mabuchi's K-energy functional along the corresponding geodesic rays (see \cite{p-s2} and references therein).
+In the case of a Kähler class and when $\theta$ is positive, i.e. $\theta$ is Kähler form, it follows immediately from the definition that $u_{\theta}=0$ and in this case the convergence in Theorem \ref{thm:main thm khler case intro} holds in the $\mathcal{C}^{\infty}-$sense, as recently shown in \cite{jmr} using a completely different proof.
+However, as shown in \cite{r-w3,r-w1} in the integral case $[\omega]=c_{1\text{ }}(L),$ a non-trivial variant of the previous envelopes naturally appear in the geometric context of\emph{ test configurations} for the polarized manifold $(X,L),$ i.e. $\C^{*}-$equivariant polarized deformations $(\mathcal{X},\mathcal{L})$ of $(X,L)$ and they can be used to construct (weak) \emph{geodesic rays} in the space of all Kähler metrics in $[\omega].$ Such test configurations were introduced by Donaldson in his algebro-geometric definition of K-stability of a polarized manifold $(X,L),$ which according to the the Yau-Tian-Donaldson is equivalent to the existence of a Kähler metric in the class $c_{1}(L)$ with constant scalar curvature.
+Briefly, K-stability of $(X,L)$ amounts to the positivity of the Donaldson-Futaki invariants for all test configurations, which in turn is closely related to the large time asymptotics of Mabuchi's K-energy functional along the corresponding geodesic rays (see \cite{p-s2} and references therein).

 Let us briefly explain how this fits into the present setup in the special case of the test configurations defined by the deformation to the normal cone of a divisor $Z$ in $X$ (e.g. a smooth complex hypersurface in $X).$ First we consider the following complex Monge-Ampère equations degenerating along the divisor $Z,$